fingerprintjs/fingerprintjs-pro-react/contributing.md

 ### Development playground

-It's a demo page in `/examples/spa` folder.
+It's a 2 demo page for this integration:
+1. In `/examples/spa` folder.
+It is a rich demo with scenarios of using different caching strategies.
 You can find more info about configuration and starting demo in [readme](examples/spa/README.md).
+2. In `/examples/next` folder.
+It is a demo build with NextJS that allows to test SSR scenario.
+You can find more info about configuration and starting demo in [readme](examples/next/README.md).

 If you want to test integration with [fingerprintjs-pro-spa](https://github.com/fingerprintjs/fingerprintjs-pro-spa), just [link the package](https://yarnpkg.com/cli/link) with the `yarn link`.